-This course is designed to engage you through exercises and two class discussions on the topics covered in the course materials.
-It is important that you participate in exercises and class discussions.
+This course is designed to engage you mostly through exercises, however, there will also be 4 class discussions on the topics covered in the course materials.
+It is important that you participate in class discussions to facilitate learning by other students and gain exposure to different viewpoints of other students in the class.